99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - distinct instance: place each task on a different container instance, so never 2 tasks on the same container
   - memberOf: place a task on the instance that satisfies an expression

+TO SEND CLOUDWATCH LOGS "awslogs log driver":!!
+you can configure the containers in your tasks to send log information to CloudWatch Logs.
+If using Fargate add the required "logConfiguration" parameters to task definition

 Another type of "launch type is *Fargate*", you don't need to provision the infrastructure, serverless, just run EC2 tasks, automatic scaling, is fully managed
 - load balancing: each task has a unique private ip, you only define the container port. the ALB will